FTC Disclosure Statement: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Afterwards we gathered together to celebrate in one of the party rooms.
 I kept the decor simple and to a minimum.
 The food table was topped with a black plastic table cloth and scattered with glow in the dark stars & planets.
 On the front hung the birthday banner I made last year.

 At one end we had a “planet” created from a paper lantern with a cardboard/foil ring, a space themed mailbox and subway art.
 The subway art was reused from last year.
 I updated the colors & age number and inserted it into a thrift store frame I spray painted blue to match the decor.
-Sticking out of the mailbox was a photo of Dylan mounted on foam board with the comment “You helped make my birthday celebration at “blast”!
+Sticking out of the mailbox was a photo of my son mounted on foam board with the comment “You helped make my birthday celebration at “blast”!
 Thanks!
 Please take a favor home to enjoy.”

 Each of the snacks was labeled using placecards in the printables set.
 I added the names before printing.
 We had Fruit Rockets (fruit kabobs with strawberries, blueberries & grapes); Space Mix: Asteroids, Moon Rocks & Saturn’s Rings (cheese puffs, Cheerios & Cookie Crisps cereal); and Rocket Fuel (juice boxes and water).